SI-SecureRemoteControl/.github/profile/README.md

-# Folder for keeping documentation
+# Documentation of project
+Component diagram: